Aykahshi/joker_state/lib/src/state_management/README-state-en.md

 ### JokerStage

-Observe the entire state of a Joker:
+Watch the whole state of a Joker:

 ```dart
 JokerStage<User>(